stone84949/XTTS-RVC-UI/README.md

 # XTTS-RVC-UI

+This is a Fork of XTTS-RVC-UI that adds realtime typing and also updates voice right away with any change thing in the interface without pressing enter.
+It also adds additional temperature and repetition penality sliders to adjust your voice.
+Note: You can also separately adjust the xtts model's config.json top_k and top_p settings for further tweaking before starting the start.bat.
+Here is what I am using for that currently (experiment):

+"top_k": 70,
+"top_p": 0.95,

+Original Repo Info:

 This is a simple UI that utilize's [Coqui's XTTSv2](https://github.com/coqui-ai/TTS) paired with RVC functionality to improve output quality.

 # Prerequisites